harshalawasthi/ConnectorDocs/articles/active-directory-saas-sharefile-provisioning-tutorial.md

 *	When assigning a user to Citrix ShareFile, you must select the **User** or **Group** role in the assignment dialog.
 The "Default Access" role does not work for provisioning.

+> [!NOTE]
+> As an added feature, the provisioning service supports default roles defined in Citrix ShareFile, they can be selected in the **Select Role** dialog.
+These roles will be visible in the Azure portal after the provisioning service is enabled.

-## Configuring user provisioning to Citirx ShareFile
+## Configuring user provisioning to Citrix ShareFile

 This section guides you through connecting your Azure AD to Citrix ShareFile user account provisioning API, and configuring the provisioning service to create, update and disable assigned user accounts in Citrix ShareFile based on user and group assignment in Azure AD.